Joseph Auld joins think! as Director of Client Development

 Waterfront Development Wins SARA Design Award

 We are proud to announce that we won the Society of American Registered Architects National Design Award for our waterfront complex plan in Newburgh, New York, in the urban planning category.
-This multi-building residential complex, with its landscape components and new ferry terminal, is meant to help economically revive his old Hudson River city.
+This multi-building residential complex, with its landscape components and new ferry terminal, is meant to help economically revive this old Hudson river city.

 think! wins Mott Haven RFP